hnen/NumberClassifier/doc/implementation_document.md

    - Batch normalization is said to make the network more stable and less sensitive to weight initialisation radomness, especially on deep networks.
  - Threading
    - An easy performance win for training time would've been to parallelize the training code.
 For instance calculating gradients would be easy to put in their own threads for each training example.
+ - Deskewing
+   - Many MNIST classifier implementations have gotten good results by deskewing the input set images.
+It would've been relative simple to implement.